 For the daredevils among you a quick joke placed somewhere amongst the content to strategically lighten the mood could really bring your speech up in to the stratosphere of presenting.
 We’re not talking knock knock jokes, it should be relevant, perhaps even news worthy and different every time.
 When you perform the same speeches you never know who is in the audience, and no-one ever laughs at a joke the second time around.
 Avoid politics or anything with an ‘ism’, sometimes you may think it plays to be wild, again if you don’t know who is in the audience it’s not worth the risk.
 Stick to playing it safe but something that will raise an eyebrow and get the conversation back on track.

 Of course none of these tips can ever replace good preparation.
 Whether that’s repetition of the script so you’re word perfect or knowledge of the audience, you are the subject matter expert in the room.
 At the end of the day confidence is key, it’s what people are drawn too.
-So whether you walk around the room, use visual aids, interact one-on-one with your audience etc, it’s your own personal character that will make the speech come alive.
+So whether you walk around the room, use PowerPoint templates, interact one-on-one with your audience etc, it’s your own personal character that will make the speech come alive.
 So don’t place yourself too far out of comfort zone, if you’re too busy worrying about making eye contact or cracking a joke you’ll lose the very things that make you, you.
 And if you really want to make your speech dynamic, that’s what needs to shine through.